 We believe that it is important to maintain our relationships with members of our Nutrition Advisory Board and Scientific Advisory Board to recognize the time and effort that they expend on our behalf.
-Each member of our Nutrition Advisory Board other than Dr. Heber receives a monthly retainer of up to \$5,000, plus up to \$3,000 for every day that they appear at a non-southern California distributor event and up to \$2,000 for every day that they need to travel to such events.
-Members of our Scientific Advisory Board are compensated for their time and efforts in the following manner: (1) ten members are paid an annual retainer of \$5,000 plus travel expenses, (2) Dr. Ignarro receives no direct compensation from us although we do pay a consulting firm, with which Dr. Ignarro is affiliated, a royalty on sales of Niteworks®, certain "healthy heart" products, and other products that we may mutually designate in the future that are, in each case, sold with the aid of Dr. Ignarro's consulting, promotional or endorsement services, with such amounts totaling \$2.1 million, \$1.9 million, and \$1.0 million in 2008, 2007 and 2006 respectively and (3) Dr. Heber generally, other than a one time option grant in 2005, receives no direct compensation from us although we do pay to a consulting firm, with which Dr. Heber is affiliated, a quarterly consulting fee of \$75,000.
+Each member of our Nutrition Advisory Board other than Dr. Heber receives a monthly retainer of up to \$5,000, plus up to \$5,000 for every day that they appear at a non-southern California distributor event and up to \$2,000 for every day that they need to travel to such events.
+Members of our Scientific Advisory Board are compensated for their time and efforts in the following manner: (1) ten members are paid an annual retainer of \$5,000 plus travel expenses, (2) Dr. Ignarro receives no direct compensation from us although we do pay a consulting firm, with which Dr. Ignarro's consulting, promotional or endorsement services, with such amounts totaling \$2.1 million, \$1.9 million, and \$1.0 million in 2008, 2007 and 2006 respectively and (3) Dr. Heber generally, other than a one time option grant in 2005, receives no direct compensation from us although we do reimburse him for travel expenses and we do pay to a consulting firm, with which Dr. Heber is affiliated, a quarterly consulting fee of \$75,000.
 During 2008, a total of \$350,000 was paid to the consulting firm.